smyng91/LiquidAirPlant/README.md

 ```MATLAB
 model_X.m
 ```
-where x is AA, AANG, RAANG, or AAS.
+where X is AA, AANG, RAANG, or AAS.